ege-kingir/ege-kingir/README.md

 - Hi!
 This is Ege Kingir!
+I am a PhD candidate in Neuroscience, working with multimodal physiological signals and deciphering the bodily states that facilitate our awareness of the external world.
+As a lifetime sports enthusiast, I also apply my skills to develop side projects on visualizing sports data and building interactive sports games.
+-
 - FOR INQUIRIES & QUESTIONS:
 - Neuroscience and physiological signal processing: ege.kingir@med.uni-goettingen.de
 - Sports projects: egekingir@gmail.com